Ever since Cecil Sharp House opened in 1932, our Vaughan Williams Memorial Library has looked after our folk treasures.

 As well as the largest number of folk manuscripts in England, the collection contains books, pamphlets, periodicals, press cuttings, broadsides, paintings, photographs, slides, artefacts, vinyl records, reel-to-reel tapes, phonograph cylinders, videos, cine-films and more.

 From Cecil Sharp’s own field notebooks to William Kimber’s morris bells, not to mention books dating back to the 17th century, it is an essential resource for anyone interested in folk.

-We have some incredibly rare books which now require special care, such as our 19th-century street literature bound volumes; these two volumes of 19th-century music are printed on incredibly fragile paper which is slowly disintegrating.
+Our incredibly rare books now require special care, such as bound volumes of 19th-century street literature, printed on incredibly fragile paper which is slowly disintegrating.
 Our 18th-century Playford volumes need restoration, at an average cost of £270 for each volume.
-And we are keen to raise the £8,000 necessary to digitise and preserve our collections of reel-to-reel tapes and cinefilm.
+And we need to raise £8,000 to digitise and preserve our collections of reel-to-reel tapes and cinefilm.

 What’s more, your donation will be doubled by Arts Council England, and if you're a UK tax payer we can claim a further 25p in every pound through Gift Aid.